-MEETINGS AND ACTIVITIES: Although there were no meetings or other formal activities since the May meeting, preparations have been made for this year.
-The following is a list of items that CUSF is planning to act upon this year.
-Most of these are mentioned in the Action Plan being developed.
+ACTIVITIES FOR THIS YEAR: As noted, the following is a list of items that CUSF is planning to act upon this year.
+I borrowed this list from my report to the BOR.
+Most of these items are mentioned in the Action Plan.

 - Action Plan CUSF developed an action plan with action items for this year.
 Most of the items contained herein are contained in the plan.
 Other things being equal, the plan should be approved no latter than October. - Joint Ombudsperson Resolution (see the attached commentary also) A continuation from last year, the Joint Ombudsperson Resolution should be reaffirmed by CUSF at its September meeting. - Regent's Awards An important function of CUSF, Jay Zimmerman chaired the committee last year and will do so again this year. - State of Shared Governance Report The State of Share Governance Report within USM is a survey of Senate Chairs regarding the state of shared governance on their campuses.
 The report is completed prior to April 1st in order for the Chancellor to use the data in his yearly evaluation of the Presidents.
 As a function of CUSF, the report is quickly becoming a very important function of CUSF.
 In an effort to increase its effectiveness, a task this year is to improve the data collection so that the survey is more representative of the faculty as a whole. - Orientation Session An orientation session for new members is planned prior to the September meeting.
 This should help bring members up to speed more quickly. - Newsletters This year CUSF is planning to publish a fall and spring newsletter. - Advocacy Day Working with Patrick Hogan and Andy Clark, the Councils once again are planning to participate in Advocacy Day. - Joint Meeting As in most previous years, CUSF participated in a joint meeting with the student and staff Councils at the November meeting at UMCP.
-Traditionally, the Chancellor has addressed the group and will do so again this year. - Chancellor's Visit This year we have been able to schedule visits by the Chancellor to the Senate Chair's meeting, the Joint Council meeting in November, and the Council meeting as System in January. - Chairman Brady's Visit Emphasizing the theme of communications, Chairman Brady was invited and plans to attend the April 18th meeting of the CUSF Council at UMBC. - MHEC Faculty Advisory Committee CUSF makes membership recommendations for this committee.
+Traditionally, the Chancellor has addressed the group and will do so again this year. - Chancellor's Visit This year we have been able to schedule visits by the Chancellor to the Senate Chair's meeting, the Joint Council meeting in November, and the Council meeting as System in January. - Chairman Brady's Visit Emphasizing the theme of communications, Chairman Brady was invited and plans to attend the April 18th meeting of the CUSF Council at UMBC.

-- Inter-Council Attendance This may seem like a small thing, but it is indicative of the communications and collaborative efforts between Councils.
+- MHEC Faculty Advisory Committee CUSF makes membership recommendations for this committee. - Inter-Council Attendance This may seem like a small thing, but it is indicative of the communications and collaborative efforts between Councils.
 When CUSF met at Coppin, Sherrye Larkins, Chair of CUSS, briefly spoke to our Council.
-When CUSS had it meeting at Frostburg, I spoke to their group. - The Changing Professoriate Series Part of good communications is being current and up-todate on the changes occurring in higher education.
+When CUSS had it meeting at Frostburg, I spoke to their group. - The Changing Professoriate Series Part of good communications is being current and up-to-date on the changes occurring in higher education.
 The September meeting at USG.
 The USM Centers present unique challenges to both the System and the faculty (see attached commentary).

-COMMENTARIES: My two September commentaries are provided with this report.
+COMMENTARIES: For September, two commentaries are provided with this report.
 The first is an update on the Joint Ombudsperson Resolution.
 The second is the Universities at Shady Grove.
 There are several issues raised with the USM Centers.
-They are beginning to be addressed by administrators.
+They are beginning to be addressed.
 The purpose of this commentary is to alert faculty to these issues and to encourage faculty to work with their presidents on behalf of faculty to improve the already good programs being provided.